hfabio/updater-stuff/README.md

 ```
   sudo ln -s ~/update-scripts/update-system.sh /usr/bin/update-system
   sudo ln -s ~/update-scripts/update-vscode.sh /usr/bin/update-vscode
+  sudo ln -s ~/update-scripts/update-skype.sh /usr/bin/update-skype
 ```

 ## How to use

-Just open the terminal and type `update-system` or `update-vscode`, simple like that.
+Just open the terminal and type `update-system` or `update-vscode` or `update-skype`, simple like that.

 *note: If you're using SUDO or root when you update your vscode it will not open after update because the vscode don't allow to use vscode as root*